linode/docs/docs/platform/api/upgrade-to-linode-api-v4.md

  - '[Linode API Documentation](https://developers.linode.com)'
 ---

-Version 4 of the Linode API, which is now in general release, is a major improvement over previous versions.
-Almost any task that can be done through the Linode Manager can now be performed through the API.
+Version 4 of the Linode API is now in general release and it is a major improvement over previous versions.
+Almost any task which can be done through the Linode Manager can now be performed through the API.
 This guide will show you how to adapt existing code for previous API versions in order to take advantage of these new features.

 To get started with the current version, please see the [API documentation](https://developers.linode.com) or our [Getting Started with the Linode API guide](/docs/platform/api/getting-started-with-the-linode-api/).